PAYOH VETS PTE LTD

 However, 2 weeks' between vaccination is recommended by one vaccine

 manufacturer and some surgeries, including Toa Payoh Vets, do recommend 2

 weekly for the first 3 vaccinations.

 4. I note that an Australian veterinarian who vaccinates puppies

-imported into Singapore, recommend the 3rd vaccination to be 6
+imported into Singapore, recommend the 3rd vaccination to be 6 weeks

-which adopts such a recommendation.
+a recommendation.
 One pet shop in Sengkang told its client that the 3rd

 vaccination can be as long as 6 months (I received a phone call from the

 dog owner on May 16, 2005) despite the fact that my vaccination card

 stated 2 weeks later.

 So, you can see, there is much confusion and controversies in